What can you buy with HSA funds?

 You can get an HSA through your insurer, banks, credit unions, and other financial institutions.

-How do HSA contributions save me money?
+How do FSA and HSA contributions save me money?

 Secondarily, HSA accounts incur interest.
 While you can only deposit a limited amount every year, unused funds roll over to the following year.
 So with time, you can earn interest on increasingly saved funds.
 Most accounts offer nominal interest rates, so they’re generally not used for incurring growth.
 But again—anything left in your account remains untaxed.